Patterns for Blockchain Data Migration: Blockchain Migration Scenarios

-\item [5.
-Sharding] – logically splits the source BC such that each subset of the global state is maintained only on a different set of nodes.
-For example, the nonprofit's remote workers could use a shard hosted among their mobile devices while on the field.
-Also, a shard could be placed close to sensors in IoT applications to reduce latency.

-\item [6.
-Archiving] – creates a full archive of block history on the target BC.
-For example, the nonprofit may create an archive, as the source BC prunes old blocks to reduce storage or go out of business.
-Moreover, it can be used to redirect additional load on the source BC due to TX validation, auditing, data analytics, and public access TXs to a different BC instance.
-Also, in banking and finance industry, TX history must be typically retained for seven years \cite{Australia14}.
+\item \textit{Archive} – creates a full archive of block history on the target blockchain.
+For example, the nonprofit may create an archive, as the source blockchain prunes old blocks to reduce storage or go out of business.
+Moreover, the archive can be used to serve read-only workloads targeting transaction validation, auditing, data analytics, and public access. \end{enumerate}